From the District

-- Leeds crews are training on the new Combined Aerial Rescue Pump [CARP].
-We fully expect this exciting new appliance to be visible on the streets of Leeds City Centre over the coming months.
+- Leeds crews now staff a new Combined Aerial Rescue Pump [CARP].
+You will see this exciting new appliance regularly out on the streets of Leeds and around the City Centre.
 This appliance combines aerial rescue and firefighting capability with regular frontline fire appliance capacity.
-Significant on-going revenue efficiencies are secured by a reduction in staff.
+Significant on-going revenue efficiencies are secured by a reduction in staff

-- Leeds district staff will soon begin working on a new build project that will see Cookridge and Moortown fire stations close on the completion of a new fire station expected to be built off the outer Ring Road junction with Black Moor Road.
-This project should formally begin late in 2016 with a projected completion of approximately January 2018.
+- The new fire station build project that would have seen Cookridge and Moortown fire stations close and be replaced by a new fire station built off the outer Ring Road junction with Black Moor Road has now been suspended pending a review of alternative fire cover arrangements

-- Safe and Well Pilot – We are currently consulting with local partners including health, police and third sector to develop a Leeds based Safe and Well Visit.
+- Safe and Well – We are currently developing a new Safe & Well Visit in consulting with local partners including health, police and third sector to target and support the most vulnerable within our local communities.
 The visit will be a holistic HFSC and will identify health and well-being issues that frontline crews can directly signpost to relevant agencies.
-We will pilot phase one of this visit shortly, ideally within a day crewing station area, with a view to evaluating and measuring outcomes.
+Please follow the link to a short video about the safe and well visits. https://www.youtube.com/watch?v=rnqehE7maIw

-- Front Door Domestic Violence Project – This project is a new initiative designed to improve the safety and support of victims of domestic violence and abuse.
-Leeds district is actively engaged in the Front Door Domestic Violence Project.
+- Front Door Domestic Violence Project – This project is designed to improve the safety and support of victims of domestic violence and abuse.
+Leeds district are actively engaged in the Front Door Domestic Violence Project.
 On a daily basis WYFRS receive referrals for HFSCs for victims of domestic violence from the previous 24 hours.
-Crews attend the properties to complete standard HFSCs.
-This is a new area of work for WYFRS and has presented new challenges.
-We are an active member of the operational steering group board and contribute to service delivery.
+Frontline crews then attend the properties to complete HFSCs.
+This is a new area of work for WYFRS and has presented new challenges, we are an active member of the operational steering group and contribute to service delivery

-- Leeds Adult Social Care and Leeds and York Partnership Foundation Trust – During 2015 senior brigade managers gave Leeds district an opportunity to review our Prevention Strategy and develop innovative ways of reducing risk within the district.
-An area we decided to focus on was real engagement with our key partners.
-Serious incident reviews learning indicate that many of the individuals who are injured or killed in fires are engaging with other services.
-Leeds district now have full-time seconded Watch Managers working in the Leeds and York Partnership Foundation Trust and Leeds Adult Social Care.
-The purpose of these posts is to change the culture of staff to recognise fire risks when working in the community, influence policy change and further embed partnership arrangements.
-The two WYFRS members of staff have been well received by the host organisations and we are yielding results in relation to an increase in the number of quality referrals from both organisations and risk reduction for very high risk individuals.
+- Leeds Adult Social Care and Leeds and York Partnership Foundation Trust – Senior Brigade Managers gave Leeds district an opportunity to review our Prevention Strategy and develop innovative ways of reducing risk within the district.
+An area we focused on was real engagement with our key partners.
+Serious incident reviews indicated that many of the individuals who are injured or killed in fires are engaging with other services.
+Leeds district now have a full-time seconded Watch Manager working in the Leeds and York Partnership Foundation Trust and Leeds Adult Social Care.
+The purpose of this post is to change the culture of staff to recognise fire risks when working in the community, influence policy change and further embed partnership arrangements.
+WYFRS staff have been well received by the host organisations and we are yielding results in relation to an increase in the number of quality referrals from both organisations and effective risk reduction of very high risk individuals

 About this district